derriqo/Quiz-Board-Week3IP-/README.md

 #  QUIZ BOARD

 #  Project Description
-Moving away from paper multiple choice questions in school, we introduce *QUIZ BOARD* an application that enables a user customize multiple choice questions and awards marks to the user.
+Moving away from paper multiple choice questions in school, we introduce *QUIZ BOARD* an application that enables a user customize multiple choice questions and awards marks.

 ### Author Information